Open-Community-Building/community.hooks/ki-connect-monnem_2025_03_18.md

 - An observation was made about many startups seem to focus on question and answer, but there is much more out there, like summarisation and reasoning.

+One thing that made me laugh inside was when it was mentioned that it was often the case in the past that researchers did not version their results.
+While working in the lab of Roderic Guigó in the CRG in Barcelona, I was the one who made sure that all of the results from all researchers got immediately added to Git.
+There is only one researcher who refused to collaborate with me, and guess who had to roll a dice later to decide which of the many results they had produced was the right one to be used for to the paper.

+- This is the Nature paper I contributed to: An integrated encyclopedia of DNA elements in the human genome: https://www.nature.com/articles/nature11247